Robin-Castellani/interview-problems/README.rst

 Encrypt or decrypt a string by shifting the letters of ``n`` positions in the alphabet; each non-letter character is preserved as it is.

+Three versions are available, increasingly faster and more readable.

 Contributions 🙏
 -------------------